mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 3. When cubes thrown by any player interact with the simulation, wherever possible, these interactions should be without latency.

 At the same time I created a set of tasks to work in order of greatest risk to least, since this was R&D, there was no guarantee we would actually succeed at what we were trying to do.
-I simply didn't know if it was possible or not!

 # Network Models